Advanced Apprenticeship in Customer Service (Level 3)

 Subject: Customer Service

-This apprenticeship programme is ideal for those within your team that are working in a customer facing role who have some responsibility for developing the quality of the customer service delivery.
+As a qualification that can be tailored to the needs of your job role, this apprenticeship programme is ideal for those who are working in a customer facing role who have some responsibility for developing the quality of the customer service delivery.

 - Attendance: As this qualification is work-based no college attendance is required.
 Instead all tuition, support and assessment will be provided in the workplace, online and via email and telephone contact.
 Support is provided by one of the College’s work-based learning assessors and a mentor in your workplace is required.

 - Duration: 18-24 months

 - Start date: Any time during the year.